RunestoneInteractive/RunestoneServer/docker/README.rst

     docker-tools book-build <book-name>

 You will then need to restart the Runestone server to make the new/updated book available.
+TODO: this is old. rsmanage?

 .. code-block:: bash